-- Taxpayers that obtained revenues of up to 5,000 Tax Units (approx. USD 6,000,700) during tax year 2019 may postpone the filing of the 2019 annual income tax return. - Taxpayers that obtained revenues of up to 2,300 Tax Units (approx. USD 2,763,000) during tax year 2019 may postpone the filing of the monthly income tax return of the period February 2020. - Taxpayers that obtained revenues of up to 5,000 Tax Units (approx. USD 6.01 million) during tax year 2019 may postpone the fling of the monthly income tax return of the periods from March to June 2020. - Taxpayers that obtained revenues of up to 5,000 Tax Units (approx. USD 6.01 million) during tax year 2019 may postpone the fling of the following tax obligations provided they do not qualify as Principal Taxpayers: - a.
-Monthly tax returns of the periods of July and August 2020 and - b.
-Filing of electronic sales register, electronic income register and electronic purchase register of the periods of July and August 2020. - Suspension or reduction of Monthly Advanced Income Tax payments corresponding to periods from April to July 2020, provided specific conditions are met. - The requirements for the deductibility of expenses due to the loss of inventories for Income Tax purposes has been simplified.
-In this sense, the deadline for the communication of destruction to SUNAT, as well as for the submission of the report that supports the destruction, have been modified. - Tax loss carry-forward period w as extended for corporations.
-This exceptional extension will only apply to tax losses generated during fiscal year 2020 and to taxpayers that chose the tax loss carry forward systemunder which tax losses can be carried forward for 4 fiscal years (System A).
-With this new extension, taxpayers will be able to carry forward any tax losses for fiscal year 2020 for five fiscal years (i.e., until 2025). - New accelerated depreciation rates for certain assets will apply since fiscal year 2021: 1) Data processing equipment purchased in 2020 or 2021: 50% per year; 2) Machinery and equipment purchased in 2020 or 2021: 20% per year; 3) Land vehicles used in passenger transport: 33.3% per year (with certain exceptions and conditions) and 4) Hybrid or electric land transport vehicles (except rail): 50% per year. - With respect to hotels, travel agencies, restaurants and other tourism businesses, additional depreciation rules were enacted
+- Taxpayers that obtained revenues of up to 5,000 Tax Units (approx. US\$ 6.007 million) during tax year 2019 may postpone the filing of the 2019 annual income tax return. - Taxpayers that obtained revenues of up to 2,300 Tax Units (approx. US\$ 2.763 million) during tax year 2019 may postpone the filing of the monthly income tax return of the period February 2020. - Taxpayers that obtained revenues of up to 5,000 Tax Units (approx. US\$ 6,01 million) during tax year 2019 and do not qualify as Principal Taxpayers may postpone the filing of the monthly income tax return of the periods from March to August 2020. - Suspension or reduction of Monthly Advanced Income Tax payments corresponding to periods from April to July 2020, provided specific conditions are met. - The requirements for the deductibility of expenses due to the loss of inventories for Income Tax purposes has been simplified.
+In this sense, the deadline for the communication of destruction to SUNAT, as well as for the submission of the report that supports the destruction, have been modified. - Tax loss carry-forward period was extended for corporations.
+This exceptional extension will only apply to tax losses generated during fiscal year 2020 and to taxpayers that chose the tax loss carry forward system under which tax losses can be carried forward for 4 fiscal years (System A).
+With this new extension, taxpayers will be able to carry forward any tax losses for fiscal year 2020 for five fiscal years (i.e., until 2025). - New accelerated depreciation rates for certain assets will apply since fiscal year 2021: 1) Data processing equipment purchased in 2020 or 2021: 50% per year; 2) Machinery and equipment purchased in 2020 or 2021: 20% per year; 3) Land vehicles used in passenger transport: 33.3% per year (with certain exceptions and conditions) and 4) Hybrid or electric land transport vehicles (except rail): 50% per year. - With respect to hotels, travel agencies, restaurants and other tourism businesses, additional depreciation rules were enacted.

-- Taxpayers that obtained income of up to 2,300 Tax Units (approx. USD 2,763,000) during tax year 2019 may postpone the filing of the PLAME return of the period February 2020. - Taxpayers that obtained revenues of up to 5,000 Tax Units (approx. USD 6.01 million) during tax year 2019 may postpone the fling of the PLAME tax return of the period of March 2020.
+- Taxpayers that obtained revenues of up to 2,300 Tax Units (approx. US\$ 2.763 million) during tax year 2019 may postpone the filing of the PLAME return of the period February 2020. - Taxpayers that obtained revenues of up to 5,000 Tax Units (approx. US\$ 6,01 million) during tax year 2019 and do not qualify as Principal Taxpayers may postpone the filing of the PLAME tax return of the periods from March to August 2020.